Wiilly07/Beethoven_motif/README.md

 * measure (-1 for incomplete measure)
 * motif type (no value means the note doesn't belong to a motif)

 In the folder "motif_midi", all tempi of midi files are 60 quarter notes per minute, and they only contain notes belonging to motifs instead of complete notes.
-To manipulate motifs effectively, we can use the label in the folder "label_csv" to help us to retrieve a certain motif.
+To retrieve a certain motif, we can utilize the label in the folder "label_csv".
 For the csv file in "label_csv", each row carries the informations of a motif.
 The most important informations (columns) are "start_midi", "end_midi", "track", and "type".
 Other informations are only useful for checking and debugging.
 * start_midi: the start time (in second) of the motif.